pmanzoni/loractp/README.md

 File `loractp.py` includes the class definition.
 File `boot.py` simply disables the WiFi to limit interferences.

-* Files `ping.py` and `pong.py` are examples of a request/response interaction
+* File `pong.py` can be tested with the `lopyserialproxy/p3code/ping.py` file and is an example of a request/response interaction.

-* File `receiver.py` shows the example of a receiving node.
+* File `plainreceiver.py` shows the example of a receiving node.

-* File `sender.py` shows the example of a sending node, while  `sender_loop.py` allows to send content in loop.

 ## Folder `lopyserialproxy`